Management is about breaking out of boxes,

 Make a difference with a Stirling MBA

-The Stirling MBA Personal & Professional Development Programme (P&PDP) offers a unique space for MBA students to focus on their own personal career plans and aspirations.
+Running throughout the academic year, and contributing 20-credits towards your overall MBA, the Personal & Professional Development (PPD) module offers a unique space for MBA students to focus on their own personal skills development, career plans and aspirations.
 Key components of the course include:

 - Helicopter skills - the ability to understand the detail and the big picture at the same time.
 The MBA will help you develop greater understanding of the functions within any organisation, for example, marketing, operations, finance etc. as well as how these integrate to create success.